 If you’re considering going back to school for accounting, you have a variety of degree options available to you.
 If you are looking to secure an entry-level position, you should consider enrolling in an associate or a bachelor’s degree program.
 Postgraduate degrees are available for qualifying graduates who want to advance their careers.
 Here is a brief overview of the different accounting degrees.

 Associate degree in accounting

-This is equivalent to a certificate in accounting and does not carry the same weight as a bachelor’s degree.
+An associate degree in accounting is equivalent to a certificate in accounting and does not carry the same weight as a bachelor’s degree.
 It can be completed in two years and prepares you for an entry-level position as a bookkeeper or junior accountant for a small business.

 Bachelor’s degree in accounting

 Graduates of this degree program can gain entry-level or mid-level employment as an accountant.
 This program takes four years of study to complete, and different types of undergraduate accounting degrees are available:

 - Bachelor of Science in Accounting.
 This degree enables you to report to financial managers in businesses while analyzing financial records and making financial recommendations.

 - Bachelor of Science in Financial Services.
 You can opt for this degree if you intend to enter the financial sector, including investment banking, financial analysis, and government auditing.

 Graduates with a bachelor’s degree in accounting are eligible for this degree program, which takes an additional year to complete.
 This qualification can improve your chances for promotion and career advancement to management or senior management positions.
 Individuals who did not major in accounting for their bachelor’s degree can enroll in a master’s degree bridge program, which takes about two years to complete.